-In line with the Samoa Government State of Emergency Order for Coronavirus, all international travel to and from Samoa has ceased from Thursday, 26 March 2020, except in exceptional circumstances approved by Cabinet.
-The current Amended State of Emergency Order of 17 June 2020 can be viewed here (Samoan version / English version).
-Additional amendments were made to the Order which went into effect on 21 June, 25 June, 5 July, 28 July, 5 August and 6 August 2020, respectively.
+In line with the Samoa Government State of Emergency Order for Coronavirus, all international travel to and from Samoa has ceased from Thursday, 26 March 2020, except as provided in exceptional circumstances approved by Cabinet.
+Amended State of Emergency Order #43 has been approved for extension, commencing from 12 April 2021 until 9 May 2021.

-The Government of Samoa has approved repatriation flights (Auckland – Apia) for returning Samoan residents stuck in New Zealand; the first flight commenced on 29 May 2020.
-Samoans, resident in New Zealand, are disallowed from travelling to Samoa for fa’alavelave (funerals, weddings, church/school openings etc) or to visit family, as priority is given to Samoan residents to return home safely.
+The Government of Samoa has approved repatriation flights (Auckland – Apia) for returning Samoan residents stuck in New Zealand and beyond; the first flight commenced on 29 May 2020.
+Samoans, resident in New Zealand and beyond, are not allowed to travel to Samoa for fa’alavelave (funerals, weddings, church/school openings etc) or to visit family, as priority is given to Samoan residents to return home safely.

 Press Release – Conditions of International Travel Under SOE (16 July 2020)